-For many car audio systems, a big 3 upgrade can vastly improve your vehicle’s electrical system.
+For many car audio systems, a Big 3 upgrade can vastly improve your vehicle’s electrical system.
 Amplifiers, subwoofers, speakers, and other components pull power and can stress your electrical components.
 For example, many with car audio systems may notice their headlights dimming or their windows rolling down slower than usual.
-These are telltale signs that a big 3 upgrade is needed.
+These are signs a Big 3 upgrade is needed.

 A big 3 upgrade will allow more current flow to all of your stereo components, improving your electrical system by ensuring more consistent voltage.
 This upgrade entails replacing the three main cables in your electrical system with 4 gauge or 1/0 wires.

 Let’s take a look at what those three cables are and how to install a big 3 upgrade!

 - Zip Ties

 IMPORTANT: Before starting, disconnect the negative terminal off of your battery to prevent shorting out or damaging any electrical components.

 1. Install the Charging Wire from the Alternator to the Battery Positive Terminal

 First, locate your alternator.
 Some vehicles will have covers that may need to be removed in order to get a better view of the alternator and wiring.
 Once located, look for the power wire that is running from the alternator to the battery or fuse box.
 Connect your new wire to that same post, leaving the existing wire on as well.

 If desired, wrap the wire in Tesa tape.
 Next, route your newly connected wire to the battery’s positive terminal.
 Secure the wire to the battery and add zip ties to keep the install clean.